lindenb/jvarkit/docs/KgToGff.md

 # Warning

 ouput is escaped for UTF8, some characters like ':' might be converted to a hexadecimal encoding.
+Frame is missing/wrong for CDS.
+I need to fix this.

 # Example